 Note: As glazing percentages are adjusted for individual Surfaces, other Surfaces that remain unlocked may have their glazing increase or decrease also.
 This occurs in order to maintain the overall percentage that is set in the Performance tab.
 The amount of adjustment will depend on the size of the areas being changed (smaller areas will not have a large affect on other unlocked areas).

-- For example: 50% is set in the Performance Manager for all Surfaces on the model
+- 50% is set in the Performance Manager for all Surfaces on the model

 - Some Surfaces are then independently set separately to 80%